dracupid/nobone/doc/faq.md

   > These are optinal packages, you have to install them first.
   > For example, if you want nobone to support `jade`: `npm install -g jade`.

+0. How to disable that annoying nobone update warn?

+  > There's an option to do this: `nb = nobone { checkUpgrade: false }`.